frees-io/freestyle/docs/src/main/tut/docs/README.md

 ## Running programs

 In order to run programs, we need interpreters.
-We define interpreters providing implementations for the operations defined in our algebras:
+We define interpreters by providing implementations for the operations defined in our algebras:

 ```tut:book
 import cats.effect.IO